AngelosPapageorgiou/AngelosPapageorgiou/README.md

 # Angelos Papageorgiou

 Hello!
 I’m Angelos Papageorgiou, a Statistics student at the Athens University of Economics and Business (AUEB).
-I am aiming to grow in the field of Data Science and Business Analytics.
+I am aiming to grow in the field of Statistics and Data Science.

 ## About Me